Data economy tools in health sector ecosystems

 Data collaboration between European children’s hospitals

-The General Data Protection Regulation and privacy requirements have made sharing health data complex and time-consuming for hospitals, severely limiting access to health data.
-Six European children’s hospitals aim to form a health data ecosystem to promote the use of data in developing child healthcare, research and knowledge asset management.
-The project will apply Sitra’s Rule-book and create a permanent collaboration and administrative model.
-The goal is to facilitate ac-cess to health data, offer tools for analysing aggregated health data and create data sharing ser-vices.
+The General Data Protection Regulation (GDPR) and privacy requirements have made sharing health data complex and time-consuming for hospitals, severely limiting access to health data.
+Six European children’s hospitals aimed to form a health data ecosystem to promote the use of data in developing child healthcare, research and knowledge asset management.

 Implementors and contact person: